JodusMelodus-dev/budgy/README.md

 ## Quick-start Guide

-- Use the `File` menu and import your `.csv` bank statement.
+- Start by importing your bank statement using the `File` menu and selecting the `Import CSV` option.
+Budgy will edit and update this file, so make a copy if you do not want your original file to be changed.
+- Update the current categories to your chosing.
+The transactions will be ignored if they do not match any in your budget.
+Remember to click `save` once you are satisfied.
+- On the `Summary` tab, you can view the budget summary generated from your bank statement and budget.
+- You can export this summary to a `.csv` file by selecting `File` and then `Export CSV`.
-- Finally you can export your budget summary under the `File` menu.
+- Finally on the `Budget` tab, you can edit your budget.
+Remeber to click `save` once you are done.